sage-code/maj/basic.md

 Sometimes we use a preposition determinant as prefix to create a new meaning for words:

-* non  = not  - create antonyms
+* kan  = not  - create antonyms
 * tum  = for  - specify purpose
 * ati  = anti - against / opposite

 **examples:**

 * tum-bebo aqua = drinking water
-* non-bebo aqua = industrial water
+* kan-bebo aqua = industrial water
-* non-bolo beba = non alcoholic drink
+* kan-bojo beba = non alcoholic drink
 * ati-gera mova = anti war move